sarahschuetz/IM530_ProjectT1/README.md

 The Node version used is 7.2.0 like stated in the `package.json` file.

+Yarn is used to load dependencies.
+All used versions are stored in `yarn.lock`.

 The basic folder structure is given by Adonis.
 All vue components as well as images and styles life in the `resources` folder.
 The vue components are stored in the folder `components`.
 Styles and images are in the folder `assets`.

 We are also using **Vuex**.
 The store file can be found at `components/store/index.js`.